codeigniter4/CodeIgniter4/user_guide_src/source/dbmgmt/migration.rst

 You can use (status) with the following options:

-- ``-g`` - to choose database group, otherwise default database group will be used.
+- ``-g`` - to specify database group.
+If specified, only migrations for the specified database group will be checked.
+If not specified, all migrations will be checked.

 make:migration
 ==============